zhming0/k8s-eip/README.md

   ...
   nodeLabels:
     ...
-    bation: "true" # Or anything you want
+    bastion: "true" # Or anything you want
   ...

 ```